 If you are lucky enough to find ready grated celeriac, consider making Improved, more Interesting, English céleri rémoulade – go here for the link.

 Recipe for cooking celeriac involving no work

-Serves three to four with something else.
-If there are just two of you there will be some left over – gouge it out and add it to tomatoes á la polonaise for your lunch the following day.
+Serves 2.
+If you have a large beast of a celeriac there may be some left over – gouge it out and add it to tomatoes á la polonaise for your lunch the following day.

 • 1 x celeriac

 • fresh rosemary, thyme, bay.
 If you don’t have any fresh herbs to hand (celeriac is a winter vegetable), or you are short of time, you can use dried Herbes de Provence.

 • 4 x cloves garlic, crushed with 1 tsp salt